 - Factory reset the Kindle.

-How to reset Kindle—3 options to try
+How to reset a Kindle—three options to try

-2. Double check the battery
+1. Double check the battery

 3. Factory reset your device

-From the home screen of your Kindle select MENU, then SETTINGS, and from there take the option to RESET DEVICE.
+From the home screen of your Kindle select MENU, then SETTINGS.
+From there take the option to RESET DEVICE.
 These steps may vary, depending on which model of Kindle or tablet you are using.
 Look for the three vertical dots in the top-right of your homepage if you are unsure, as these should link directly to your settings.

 What to do if all else fails

 First of all, you can seek professional help through the official Kindle Digital Services and Device Support page.
-Here you will find a full library of help topics, forums where you can ask other Kindle users and Amazon staff for advice, plus dedicated user guides for every type of Kindle on the market.
+Here you will find a full library of help topics, forums where you can ask other Kindle users and Amazon staff for advice on how to reset a Kindle, with dedicated user guides for every type on the market.
 If your device is under warranty, you will be able to contact Amazon Customer Services and arrange for a local technician to carry out any repairs.